KosmX/java-toolchains/README.md

             <version>2.10</version>
         </dependency>
 ```
-If you check maven central page, you'll see, it offers you this exact code snippet.
+If you check maven central page, it offers you this exact code snippet.

 > Now refresh your IDE project and hopefully gson will appear in external dependencies.